jarun/buku/README.md

     general options:
       -a, --add URL [tags ...]
                            bookmark URL with comma-separated tags
-      -u, --update [N]     update fields of bookmark at DB index N refresh all titles, if no arguments
+      -u, --update [...]   update fields of bookmark at DB indices refresh all titles, if no arguments
+                           refresh titles of bookmarks at indices,
+                           if no edit options are specified
+                           accepts indices and ranges
-                           refresh title of bookmark at N, if only N is specified without any edit options -d, --delete [...]   delete bookmarks.
+      -d, --delete [...]   delete bookmarks.
 Valid inputs: either a hyphenated single range (100-200),
                            OR space-separated indices (100 15 200)